rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 [parse]: ../std/primitive.str.html#method.parse

 The call to `parse` could easily cause an error.
-If, for example, the string contained `A👍%`, there would be no way to convert that to a number.
+If, for example, the string contained a `👍`, there would be no way to convert that to a number.
 Because it might fail, the `parse` method returns a `Result` type, much as the `read_line` method does (discussed earlier in [“Handling Potential Failure with the `Result` Type”](#handling-potential-failure-with-the-result-type)<!-- ignore